 Following the Revolution, the reborn Academy and the town grew slowly.
 In 1833, the State of Delaware - recognizing the need for local higher education - granted a charter to a new institution in the town, Newark College, later renamed Delaware College.
 The next year, the College merged with the Academy, and shortly thereafter the grammar and preparatory portion of the school was closed.
 The college itself shut its doors in 1858 as a result of a student fracas and the coming of the Civil War.
 When Delaware College reopened in 1870 it had become a land grant institution assisted with federal funds.
 In 1914, the Women's College, physically adjacent and linked administratively to the all-male school, began operations.
 The two institutions were not formally combined until 1944.
 Prior to that, in 1921, the male college received a revised state charter and a new name - the University of Delaware.

 In the meantime, the village of Newark had become a small city around the college and local crossroads market.
 In 1837, the Philadelphia, Wilmington & Baltimore Railroad - later the Pennsylvania Railroad and today's Northeast Corridor CONRAIL / AMTRAK line - linked Newark to points north and west.
-Industrial concerns like the Curtis Paper Company, reestablished in 1848 from the older Meteer Paper Company, Continental Fiber (1896) and National Vulcanized Fibre (1924) helped diversify the local economy.
+Industrial concerns like the Curtis Paper Company, reestablished in 1848 from the older Meteer Paper Company, the Dean Woolen Mill in 1845, the American Hard Fibre Company in 1894 (later became National Vulcanized Fibre), and the Continental Fibre Company in 1906 helped diversify the local economy.
 In 1855, the town's first bank was established.
 The Baltimore & Ohio Railroad -- the predecessor of the modern CSX rail system -- came in 1886 and provided additional passenger and freight rail service to Philadelphia and points west and south.
 The town's population grew rapidly through the 1920s, and a substantial retail market developed in conjunction with the University and industrial expansion.
 While the Great Depression slowed economic growth, the pace of industrial and commercial development increased dramatically during World War II and the subsequent Korean conflict.
 For example, several DuPont facilities opened in the 1940s, and, in 1951, the Chrysler Corporation constructed its Newark Assembly Plant.